Thank you for your

 To import internationally advanced HSLA steel grades;

-To upgrade Chinese traditional HSLA grades based on foreign research results
+To upgrade Chinese traditional high strength low alloy steel grades based on foreign research results

-Keep up with the latest technological developments while designed Chinese HSLA steel grades independently
+Keep up with the latest technological developments while designed Chinese high strength low alloy steel grades independently

-Nowadays, engineering structures such as bridges, ships, vehicles, high-pressure vessels, oil & gas pipelines, and large steel structures are additional uses for these steels that require higher strength.
-Since this type of steel does not require complicated processing or even heat treatment, it is the best alternative to conventional mild carbon steel grades.
+Nowadays, engineering structures such as bridges, ships, vehicles, high-pressure vessels, oil & gas pipelines, and large steel structures are additional uses for these HSLA steels that require higher strength.
+Since this type of high strength low alloy steel does not require complicated processing or even heat treatment, it is the best alternative to conventional mild carbon steel grades.

 - Flat Carbon Steel